How difficult is the route?

-Does the SVP100 provide me with points to qualify for other races?
+Do the SVP100 and SVP50 provide me with points to qualify for other races?

 - If you are fast enough, you can submit your time in order to try and obtain entry to Spartathlon.
 Further details about the qualification criteria for this race can be found on the Spartathlon website.

-- If you complete the race within the cut-off time, you will earn 2 points (4 new) towards every race of The North Face® Ultra-Trail du Mont-Blanc®.
+- If you complete the SVP100 within the cut-off time, you will earn 3 points towards every race of The North Face® Ultra-Trail du Mont-Blanc®.
 The SVP50 will provide 2 points.